MaterializeInc/materialize/doc/user/content/overview/architecture.md

 **Reading data vs. creating views**

-As a quick summary: the difference between simply reading data and creating a view is in terms of how long the generated dataflow persists.
+The difference between simply reading data and creating a view is how long the generated dataflow persists.

-- In the case of performing an ad hoc `SELECT`, the dataflow only sticks around long enough to generate an answer once before being terminated.
+- When you perform an ad hoc `SELECT`, the dataflow only sticks around long enough to generate an answer once before being terminated.
 - For views, the dataflows persist indefinitely and are kept up to date.
 This means you can get an answer an indefinite number of times from the generated